We are dedicated to helping disadvantaged Nepalese children

 Mark McIntyre Mary-Louise Parkinson

 Pauline joined The Asha Team after visiting Nepal early in 2009 with co-founder, Mary-Louise Parkinson.
 Pauline has returned to Nepal regularly after that initial visit and has formed an excellent working relationship with The Asha staff in Kathmandu.
 Pauline became President in 2010 and after 8 years in that role she stepped down from that position.
-Pauline is an active member of the Rotary Club of Moruya and recipient of the Rotary Foundation’s Paul Harris Fellowship in recognition of her work in Nepal.
+In 2019 Pauline stepped back into the role as President.
+Pauline is a Past President and active member of the Rotary Club of Moruya and recipient of the Rotary Foundation’s Paul Harris Fellowship in recognition of her work in Nepal.
+She is also a member of of NSW Rural Fire Service - Eurobodalla Catering Brigade and recipient of the National Medal for volunteer service.

 Rohan joined Asha after visiting Nepal in 2010.

-He is principal owner of Southern Computer Co, Southern Fibre and a Director of Rainmaker Managed IT.
-He also has a strong accounting background.
+He is principal owner of Southern Computer Co, and a Director of Rainmaker Managed IT.
+He has a strong accounting background.

-Rohan is an active member of the Rotary Club of Moruya, Past Chairman of Rotary Youth Exchange District 9710 and Past Vice Chair of Rotary Youth Exchange Australia.
+Rohan is Past President and active member of the Rotary Club of Moruya and current Treasurer, Past Chairman of Rotary Youth Exchange District 9710 and Past Vice Chair of Rotary Youth Exchange Australia.
+Rohan is also on the Moruya Business Chamber committee

 Bridie YoungSponsorship Coordinator